 The National Board of Osteopathic Medical Exam (NBOME) COMAT examination is administered at the conclusion of all OMS III core and required rotations (except for the IM subspecialty and Surgery subspecialty).
-These examinations account for 40% of a student's grade in each rotation.
+COMAT examinations are used to calculate class rank.

 It is the student's responsibility to register for their COMAT exam through the preferred method set forth by Testing Services.
 Students failing a COMAT examination will be allowed to remediate one time without it being considered a failed clerkship.
-The student must bear any additional cost for repeating the COMAT.
-The highest clerkship grade that can be achieved after remediation is PASS.
+The student may be required to bear any additional cost for repeating the COMAT.
+The highest clerkship grade that can be achieved after remediation is a Remediated Pass.
 Students failing the COMAT twice will need to repeat the clerkship after completing all core and required clerkships.
+If a student fails Internal Medicine or Surgery COMAT, they will not be required to repeat the subspecialty rotation.